nim-lang/website/jekyll/_posts/2023-09-01-this-month-with-nim.md

 #### Author: [ethosa](https://github.com/Ethosa)

-Happyx is a macro-oriented full-stack web framework that combines frontend and backend features.
+HappyX is a macro-oriented full-stack web framework that combines frontend and backend features.

 With HappyX you can write single page applications (SPA), static site generation (SSG),